 Solar Energy Statistics in the United States

 While on my tour of a large solar farm, I was provided intriguing information about the use of solar energy in the United States at this juncture in time.
 One of the most important pieces of data involves the fact that solar energy has become far more affordable in recent years.
-This includes solar energy generated via panels installed on buildings as well as that generated at solar farms, like the facility I visited while traveling.
+This includes solar energy generated via panels installed on buildings.
+For that’s as well as that generated at solar farms.
+I mean like the facility I visited while traveling.

-Generally speaking, the cost of solar panels of different types has dropped by about 60 percent in the past decade.
-In addition, the cost associated with a solar electric system has dropped by about 50 percent during the same time period.
+Generally speaking, the cost of solar panels of different types has dropped by about 60 percent.
+For that’s in the past decade.
+In addition, the cost associated with a solar electric system has dropped too.
+That’s also by about 50 percent during the same time period.

 The decrease in costs associated with all aspects of solar energy has resulted in an increase in the use of this type of energy resource.
 Since 2008, installations os solar energy resources has increased seventeen-fold from 1.2 gigawatts to about 30 gigawatts at this point in time.

 Touring a Solar Farm with a Family